Trial begins for Jackson County man accused of killing his father - NewsBreak

 Trial begins for Jackson County man accused of killing his father

-JACKSON COUNTY, Ala. ( WHNT ) — Prosecutors and defense attorneys made their opening arguments Tuesday in the trial of Byron Keith Shirey who’s accused of the brutal beating death of his father in Dutton.
+JACKSON COUNTY, Ala. – Prosecutors and defense attorneys made their opening arguments today in the trial of Byron Keith Shirey who’s accused of the brutal beating death of his father in Dutton.

 It took two years for the then 58-year-old Shirey to be charged with the brutal murder of his father Charles Shirey at his home on County Road 372.
-On the morning of May 24, 2017 , Shirey called 911 and told the operator that his father’s lifeless body was on the floor.Amish man arrested in Tennessee with 25 pounds of marijuana, several guns
+On the morning of May 24, 2017 , Shirey called 911 and told the operator that his father’s lifeless body was on the floor.Campground damaged in 2011 tornado to be rebuilt with grant funding

 Shirey, who lived in a home adjacent to his father’s, told investigators he discovered his father’s body after 5:30 a.m.
 He says he drove to his father’s home because he didn’t see the lights on as he normally does in the morning.